KananEisley/transparency-community/README.md

 **Built with ❤️ for transparency and accountability in government**

-*The Transparency Platform is not affiliated with any government agency.
+*Transparency is not affiliated with any government agency.
 We are an independent project dedicated to making government data more accessible to researchers, journalists, and citizens.*